technocrat/swingwatch.org/mailin.md

 **Comment**: Unless the Supreme Court takes up this case on its so-called shadow docket, this opinion settles the specific question for Pennsylvania only, but provides **legal precedent** that other jurisdictions may look to for deciding whether similar technical requirements for accepting or rejecting questioned ballots are valid under the Materiality Provision. **Georgia** is the only other of the swing states directly connected to the case.
 It was one of 16 states for whom Alabama appeared as amicus on the prevailing side.

 Whether the signature requirement is invalid under the **Equal Protection Clause** is not yet settled.
 The decision applied to the 2022 election.
 The district court's summary judgment put the number of votes affected at under 10,000.

+For an overview of state practices regarding mail in balloting, *see* [Voting Outside the Polling Place: Absentee, All-Mail and other Voting at Home Options](https://www.ncsl.org/elections-and-campaigns/voting-outside-the-polling-place)